ksnprogrammer/KD_Learn/README.md

 ---

-## Part 1: Forging the Local Kingdom
+## Part 1: Local Development Setup

-Before you begin, you must have the foundational tools installed on your Windows 10 PC.
-The kingdom cannot automate the installation of these base magics.
+Before you begin, you must have the foundational tools installed.

 ### Prerequisites
 1.  **Node.js**: The magical energy that powers the kingdom.
 Download and install it from [nodejs.org](https://nodejs.org/).